zero-noise-lab/unreal-eyeserver-interface/README.md

 ![ExampleBlueprint](/Docs/ExampleBlueprint.png)

+It has been developed using Unreal Engine 4.24.2 and EyeLinkServer 1.2.0.0.

 This plugin is free but copyrighted software, distributed under the terms of the MIT License.
 See the file LICENSE for more details.